unconed/MathBox.js/README.md

 Usage
 -----

 MathBox requires its library of GLSL shaders to be included in the DOM.
-You can either paste in the included `MathBox.glsl.html`, or use the ThreeBox preloader with your favorite onReady mechanism:
+You can either paste in the included `MathBox.glsl.html`, or use the included ThreeBox preloader with your favorite onReady mechanism:

 ```
 DomReady.ready(function() {